Elohim (The Supreme Being) - The Father

 These are the words of Yahushua Himself.
 Whose word can we trust more than His?

-“The Head of Messiah is Elohim” (1 Corinthians 11:3).
+“The Head of Messiah is Elohim” (1 Cor.
+11:3).

 Yahuwah is a Single, Solitary Being . . .
 Not One Elohim in Three Beings, But One Elohim in One Being

-“And Yahushua answered him, The first of all commandments is, Hear, O Israel; Yahuwah our Elohim is ONE LORD: And thou shall love Yahuwah thy Elohim with all thy heart, and with all thy soul, and with all thy mind, and with all thy strength: . . .
+“And Yahushua answered him, The first of all commandments is, Hear, O Israel; Yahuwah our Elohim is ONE [not two or three] LORD: And thou shall love Yahuwah thy Elohim with all thy heart, and with all thy soul, and with all thy mind, and with all thy strength: . . .
 And the scribe said unto Him, Well, Master, Thou hast said the truth: FOR THERE IS ONE ELOHIM; AND THERE IS NONE OTHER BUT HE” (Mark 12:29-32).
-Do you not think that Yahushua would have corrected him if he had answered incorrectly?
+Do you not think Yahushua would have corrected him if he had answered incorrectly?
 Yahushua was directing the people to the worship of His Father, Yahuwah.

-The devils believe that there is only “ONE Elohim," but they do not acknowledge Yahushua to be that one true Elohim.
+The devils believe there is only “ONE Elohim," but they do not acknowledge Yahushua to be that one true Elohim.
 Rather they acknowledge Him to be the “Son of the Most High Elohim."

-“And when he [the man possessed of a legion of demons] saw Yahushua, he cried out, and fell down before Him, and with a loud voice said, What have I to do with Thee [the evil spirit speaking], Yahushua, Thou Son of Elohim MOST HIGH? [or Son of the Most High Elohim Amplified Bible].
+“And when he [the man possessed of a legion of demons] saw Yahushua, he cried out, and fell down before Him, and with a loud voice said, What have I to do with Thee [the evil spirit speaking], Yahushua, Thou Son of Elohim MOST HIGH? [or Son of the Most High Elohim Amplified Version].
 For He had commanded the unclean spirit to come out of the man” (Luke 8:28-29 and also Mark 3:11).

-“Yahuwah of hosts, Elohim of Israel, that dwellest between the cherubims, THOU ART THE ELOHIM, EVEN THOU ALONE, of all the kingdoms of the earth: Thou hast made heaven and earth” (Isaiah 37:16).
+“O Yahuwah of hosts, Elohim of Israel, that dwells between the cherubim, THOU ART ELOHIM, EVEN THOU ALONE, of all the kingdoms of the earth: Thou hast made heaven and earth” (Isa.
+37:16).

-“Thou art great, and doest wondrous things: Thou art Elohim ALONE” (Psalms 86:10).
+“Thou art great, and doest wondrous things: Thou art Elohim ALONE” (Ps.
+86:10).

-“THOU, EVEN THOU, ART ELOHIM ALONE” (Nehemiah 9:6).
+“Thou, even THOU, ART ELOHIM ALONE” (Neh.
+9:6).

-“You are My witnesses, saith Yahuwah, and My servant whom I have chosen: that you may know and believe Me, and understand THAT I AM HE (not We): BEFORE ME THERE WAS NO ELOHIM FORMED, NEITHER SHALL THERE BE AFTER ME.
+“You are My witnesses, saith Yahuwah, and My servant whom I have chosen: that you may know and believe Me, and understand that I AM HE [not We]: BEFORE ME THERE WAS NO ELOHIM FORMED, NEITHER SHALL THERE BE AFTER ME.
 I, EVEN I, AM YAHUWAH; and beside Me there is no savior.
-I have declared, and have saved, and I have shewed, when there was no strange god among you: therefore you are My witnesses, saith Yahuwah, THAT I AM ELOHIM” (Isaiah 43:10-12).
+I have declared, and have saved, and I have showed, when there was no strange god among you: therefore you are My witnesses, saith Yahuwah, THAT I AM ELOHIM [The Supreme Being]” (Isa.
+43:10-12).

 The Father Has Inherent Immortality

-Only Yahuwah originally and inherently possessed immortality.
+Only Yahuwah originally and inherently possesses immortality.
 Immortality means “NOT SUBJECT TO DEATH."
 Yahuwah has life within Himself.
 He does not depend on any outside life support system.
 Death is an impossibility with Him . . .
 He is exempt from every kind of death.

 “The Father has life in Himself” (John 5:26).

 TODAY . . . there are TWO immortal Beings . . .
 Yahuwah and His Son, Yahushua Messiah.
 When Yahushua returns and the “trumpet shall sound, and the dead shall be raised incorruptible, and we shall be changed.
 For this corruptible must put on incorruption, and this mortal must put on immortality.
-So when this corruptible shall have put on incorruption, and this mortal shall put on immortality, then shall be brought to pass the saying that is written, Death is swallowed up in victory” (1 Corinthians 15:52-54).
-Thus making Yahushua “the firstborn among many brethren” (Romans 8:29).
+So when this corruptible shall have put on incorruption, and this mortal shall [have] put on immortality, then shall be brought to pass the saying that is written, Death is swallowed up in victory” (1 Cor.
+15:52-54).
+Thus making Yahushua “the firstborn among many brethren” (Rom.
+8:29).

 The Father is the Invisible Elohim

-“NO MAN HATH SEEN ELOHIM AT ANY TIME; the only begotten Son, which is in the bosom of the Father, He hath declared [or revealed] Him” (John 1:18).
+“NO MAN HATH SEEN ELOHIM AT ANY TIME; the only begotten Son, Which is in the bosom of the Father, He hath declared [or revealed] Him” (John 1:18).

-“Who (Yahushua) is the image of the invisible Elohim” (Colossians 1:15).
+“Who (Yahushua) is the image of the invisible Elohim” (Col. 1:15).

 “No man hath seen Elohim at any time” (1 John 4:12).